5:06 PMDigestive system

 The pH of the stomach is very low (highly acidic) which inhibits the breakdown of carbohydrates while there.
 The strong acid content of the stomach provides two benefits; it serves to denature proteins for further digestion in the small intestines, and provides non-specific immunity, retarding or eliminating various pathogens.

-pancreatic duct empties into the duodenum, adding bicarbonate to neutralize the acidic chyme, thus creating a neutral environment.
+In the small intestines, the duodenum provides critical pH balancing to activate digestive enzymes.
+The liver secretes bile into the duodenum to neutralise the acidic conditions from the stomach.
+Also the pancreatic duct empties into the duodenum, adding bicarbonate to neutralize the acidic chyme, thus creating a neutral environment.
 The mucosal tissue of the small intestines is alkaline with a pH of about 8.5.

 Uses of animal gut by humans